Expatriate (restaurant)

 Expatriate is a restaurant and cocktail bar in northeast Portland, Oregon's Concordia neighborhood, in the United States.

 Thrillist says, "Arguably one of Portland's most popular cocktail bars, the bartenders at Expatriate are professionally trained mixologists who, in addition to perfecting the classics, have a knack for creating custom or experimental drinks.
 And in addition to these carefully-crafted concoctions, the bar also offers a menu of refined bar bites.
 The Prohibition-era vibe is evident from the gold and red decor that is way more sexy than kitschy."

+Brooke Jackson-Glidden included the Expatriate nachos in Eater Portland's 2024 overview of "iconic" Portland dishes.
+Alex Frane included the business in Portland Monthly's 2025 list of the city's best bars.